 Employers must retain payroll and employment records for at least four years.

-Child and Dependent Care Tax Credit: Families may claim a nonrefundable credit of up to $3,000 for one dependent, or $6,000 for two or more.
-High-income households typically qualify only for the 20% rate due to income thresholds.
+2025: Families can claim a nonrefundable credit of up to $3,000 for one dependent or $6,000 for two or more dependents.

 Avoiding Household Employee Taxes can have serious consequences, including: